-The dominant habitat type in the Project Area was shrub-steppe (1,072 ac, 84% composition of the Project Area), consisting of native shrub species including big sagebrush (Artemisia tridentata), rabbit brush (Ericameria nauseosa), and bitterbrush (Purshia tridentata).
+The dominant habitat type in the Project Area was shrubsteppe (1,072 ac, 84% composition of the Project Area), consisting of native shrub species including big sagebrush (Artemisia tridentata), rabbit brush (Ericameria nauseosa), and bitterbrush (Purshia tridentata).
 Eastside steppe (146 ac, 11% composition of the Project Area) was present in patches throughout the Project Area and consisted of native bunchgrasses including Idaho fescue (Festuca idahoensis), Sandberg bluegrass (Poa secunda), and needle-and-thread grass (Hesperostipa comata) with a low density of shrubs.
+However, areas field identified as eastside steppe, are being considered shrubsteppe with respect to mitigation in accordance with Schnebly Solar and WDFW coordination.
 Disturbed land (61 ac, 5% of Project Area) existed in isolated patches along the northwestern and southwestern border, and throughout the central portion of the Project Area and consisted of areas that were developed, cultivated, grazed, and/or dominated by non-native grasses and forbs and were predominantly comprised of bare ground and non-native weedy species including diffuse knapweed (Centaurea diffusa), cheatgrass (Bromus tectorum), Russian thistle (Salsola tragus), field mustard (Brassica rapa), and clasping pepperweed (Lepidium perfoliatum).